fenago/learn-java-12-programming/lab_guide/Lab_12.md

 [DoubleStream], have methods similar to the methods in the [Stream] interface, including the methods of the [Stream.Builder] interface.
-This means that everything we have discussed so far in this chapter equally applies to any numeric stream interfaces.
+This means that everything we have discussed so far in this lab equally applies to any numeric stream interfaces.
 That is why in this section we will only talk about those methods that are not present in the [Stream] interface, as
 follows: